Create your first project

 Set up a project

 Projects in Asana are flexible enough for a variety of uses, so the possibilities are almost limitless.
-If you need some ideas, check out one of the general workflows below:
+If you need some ideas, check out one of the templates below:

 Here’s a basic framework to create a project: